A thermonuclear war, a zombie virus outbreak, or an alien invasion — whatever may arrive, the world population could

 Things may not go the same way as your favorite prime time series.
-Although you can take advantage of the tiniest opportunity to run, find an ally, and make a barricade, your chances of survival above the ground remain at a slim ten to twenty percent.
+Although you can take advantage of the smallest opportunity to run, find an ally, and make a barricade, your chances of survival above the ground remain at a slim ten to twenty percent.
 An underground shelter provides a better hiding place, increasing your chances to live through war, pestilence, and famine.

 When country leaders fail to stop a nuclear war or a mad scientist spreads an airborne virus that can turn every living being into a flesh-eating zombie, a perfectly shielded underground place filled with complete amenities is exactly where everyone would want to be trapped into.
 Surprisingly, such dreamy, luxurious, and sci-fi-like underground bunkers exist in different parts of the world.